 Until Christmas Day, 1950, the Stone of Destiny remained where it had been placed by Edward I, in Westminster Abbey.
 Four students from Glasgow University broke into Westminster Abbey in the early hours of the morning and removed the stone, accidentally breaking it in two as they did so.
 The stone was subsequently repaired by a Glasgow stonemason before being hidden in a tractor repair shed a Firemore, north of Inverasdale in Wester Ross.

-But it was becoming clear that public opinion in Scotland was not as overwhelmingly in favour of the removal of the Stone of Destiny as the perpetrators had hoped.
-So on 11 August 1951 the Stone of Destiny was left, covered in a Saltire, at the altar in the ruins of Arbroath Abbey.
+But it was becoming clear that public opinion in Scotland was not as overwhelmingly in favour of the removal of the Stone of Destiny as the students had hoped.
+So on 11 April 1951 the Stone of Destiny was left, covered in a Saltire, at the altar in the ruins of Arbroath Abbey.
 It was returned to a repaired Coronation Chair in good time for the Coronation of Queen Elizabeth II in 1953.

 On 15 November 1996, as a result of an initiative by the Conservative Prime Minister John Major, the Stone of Destiny returned to Scotland once more, this time under military escort as it crossed the River Tweed at Coldstream.
 In now lives alongside the Honours of Scotland in Edinburgh Castle, though it will be returned to Westminster Abbey when needed for Coronations.
 Many saw this as a political ploy to resurrect the Conservatives' failing support in Scotland.
 It didn't work: the 1997 General Election saw the Conservative Party emerge without a single Scottish seat in Parliament.